strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 subscription.operators.coreos.com/<subscription-name> patched
 ```

-At this point the Cluster Operator will restart, and then it will deploy the new Entity Operator containing the UTO.
+At this point the Cluster Operator will restart, and then it will deploy the Entity Operator with the UTO included.
 You can check the logs to confirm that the UTO is running fine.

 ```sh